-The Oregon Consular Corps is an organization of diplomats consisting of consuls general, consuls honorary, vice-consuls honorary, consuls emeriti, and ex officio members who have represented or do represent governments of foreign nations in Oregon, as well as representatives of the Taipei Economic and Cultural Office in Seattle.
+The Oregon Consular Corps (OCC) is an organization of career and honorary consular officials who serve or have served as representatives of foreign nations and jurisdictions in Oregon and in the Pacific Northwest.
+OCC members represents approximately 40 nations as well as the Taipei Economic and Cultural Office in Seattle.

 ➤ mailing address